 However, the UK is as well dependent on EU immigrants in terms of labor and workforce.
 According to most British companies, immigrants from the EU are far more educated than UK citizens.
 In fact, 32% of EU immigrants in the UK have a degree compared to only 21% among UK nationals.
 Moreover, Brexit critics believe that being part of the EU creates the UK that is diverse in culture.
 It would also be convenient to stay in EU so that the 1.5 million British nationals settled in other EU member states would not have to move back to the UK and secure a visa.

 Basically, most employees will be affected if the UK exits from the EU.
 Why?
 According to statistics, over three million jobs in the United Kingdom are created by the EU.
 In fact, a huge percentage of UK companies work and trade with other EU member states.
 If trade and investment will be affected after UK’s exit from EU, employment will be greatly affected.
 There will also be job shortages, affecting the potential growth of UK’s economy.
 Further, a huge percentage of British workers outside the United Kingdom may also lose their job.

 As mentioned earlier, being part of EU may increase UK’s vulnerability to terrorism.
 Nationals from EU member states are free to move around the UK.
 However, some senior military figures argued the statement.
 For them, being part of EU is an “important pillar” in UK’s security.
-As a matter of fact, Defense Secretary Michael Fallon even stated that the UK benefitted a lot from being a member of the union.
+As a matter of fact, Defence Secretary Michael Fallon even stated that the UK benefitted a lot from being a member of the union.
 The EU has worked closely on defense and security.
 There is a unified exchange of criminal and passenger records to counter terrorism effectively.